etkaar/server-with-pikvm/5.0 Stresstests/Stresstests.md

 ### 5.2 Running Server

-With a running server and spinning fans then that's a completely different story.
+With a running server – case closed – and spinning fans then that's a completely different story.

 ---